-Describe night driving hazards associated with driving a combination vehicle and describe measures to reduce the associated risks.
+Identify and explain driving hazards associated with a rigid vehicle and describe measures to reduce the risks associated with the identified hazards.

-Range three night driving hazards.
+Range three driving hazards.

-- 1.1 Hazards associated with night driving of a combination vehicle are described. - 1.2 Driver actions to minimise associated risks and/or hazards are described.
+- 1.1 Hazards associated with driving a rigid vehicle are identified and explained. - 1.2 Driver actions to minimise associated risks and/or hazards are described.

-Describe requirements relating to safe loading of a combination vehicle and driving techniques that minimise the adverse effects of a high centre of gravity.
+Describe the requirements relating to safe loading of a rigid vehicle and driving techniques that minimise the adverse effects of a high centre of gravity.

-- 2.1 Requirements for load positioning, weight distribution, and load restraints, consistent with the truck loading code are described. - 2.2 Four truck loading situations for which penalties may be imposed are described. - 2.3 Driving techniques that minimise the adverse effects of a high centre of gravity on vehicle stability are described in terms of safe driving practices.
+- 2.1 The requirements for load positioning, weight distribution, and load restraints, consistent with the truck loading code are described. - 2.2 Four truck loading situations for which penalties may be imposed are described. - 2.3 Three driving techniques that minimise the adverse effects of a high centre of gravity on vehicle stability in terms of safe driving practices are described.